tslenter/RSX-RSC/README.md

 ```

 # !!INFORMATION BELOW IS OUTDATED!!
-# !!SCRIPT AUTO REDIRECT TO NEW REPO!!
+# !!SCRIPT AUTO REDIRECTS TO NEW REPO!!

 RSC is only downloadable via the new repository.